rossgk2/sign-doc-reuploader/To do.md

 - **the same redirect url is used to call oldThis.oAuthLogIn() in the callback function to onConsoleInitFinish() in migration-console.component.ts**

+  - will likely have to:
+    - after logging into source, add redirectUrl to shared.source

+    - after logging into dest, add redirectUrl to shared.dest

 - save the old state of the login ui (namely the content of the dropdowns) and reload it upon redirect

 - initialize `sourceComplianceLevel` and `destComplianceLevel` to the default values that are used in the .html instead of hardcoding their initial values to match those from the .html